isnotajoke/django-analyze-sessions/README.md

 intended to make it easier to understand how much space session data takes up.

+## Why?

+I noticed that a relatively small number of sessions in my Django app were consuming 50+KiB of data each, and wanted to understand why.
+It isn't feasible or appealing to analyze large numbers of Django sessions by hand, and I couldn't find any existing tools that did batch analysis, so I wrote this tool.

 ## Installation

 First, choose an app within your Django environment to host the new